Battle of Samarra (2004): Battle

 On the morning of 1 October, the Iraqi 36th Commando Battalion seized the Golden Mosque inside the city, capturing 25 insurgents and uncovering weapons caches.
 The Golden Mosque is considered the third-holiest shrine in Shia Islam, and any damage to it would have aroused significant controversy.
 Other Iraqi troops secured the Great Mosque of Samarra, a valued historic and cultural site.

-That same day, American troops with 1-26th INF along with 1-14 INF secured the main bridge across the Tigris River.
+That same day, American troops with 1-26th INF along with 1–14 INF secured the main bridge across the Tigris River.
 American forces encountered insurgents transporting and unloading weapons using speedboats and opened fire, destroying the boats.

 American and Iraqi forces were supported by M1 Abrams tanks, M2 Bradley armored fighting vehicles, one platoon of cannon artillery (155mm M109A6 Paladin howitzers) from the North Carolina Army National Guard 30th bct A btry 2nd platoon 1-113, 25th ID 2nd BCT, 1-14th INF and the 1st ID 2nd BCT, C Co.
 2/108 INF 27th BCT (NYARNG), B Co.
 2/108 INF 27th BCT (NYARNG), 1-26th INF Task Force that was responsible for securing Samarra.
-Additional forces from 1-18th IN TF, 1-77th AR TF, 1-4 Cav supported this operation and smoke support from 12th Chemical Co.
+Additional forces from 1-18th IN TF, 1-77th AR TF, 1–4 Cav, and the 9th Engr Bn supported this operation and smoke support from 12th Chemical Co.
 They focused on capturing major government and police buildings.
 After heavy street fighting, American and Iraqi forces controlled about half the city after the first day of fighting.
 CNN reporter Jane Arraf entered the city with US troops and covered the battle live.
 Fighting continued for two more days before the entire city was secured.

 Around 90 weapons caches were captured during the course of the operation.